In-situ globular clusters in alternative dark matter Milky Way galaxies: a first approach to fuzzy and core-like dark matter theories: FDM impact on the in-situ GC population at

 Figure~\ref{fig07} shows the probability density distribution of in-situ GC masses at $z = 0$ for different DM models.
 For all FDM models with $m_{22} \leq 1$, the distribution is tightly clustered around $\log(M_{\mathrm{GC}}/M_\odot) \approx 5.6$.
 In contrast, CDM and FDM models with $m_{22} > 1$ exhibit narrower and more peaked distributions centered around $\log(M_{\mathrm{GC}}/M_\odot) \approx 5.8$.
 Moreover, the models differ significantly in the low-mass end of the distribution.
 CDM and FDM models with $m_{22} \geq 7$ show a clear deficit of low-mass clusters ($\log(M_{\mathrm{GC}}/M_\odot) < 5$).
 On the other hand, FDM models with lower $m_{22}$ values (especially $m_{22} = 1.0$ and $0.3$) produce broader distributions, with a significant number of low-mass clusters.
 This behavior is explained by the fact that in these models, GCs are more vulnerable to tidal effects, particularly when trapped in the central regions of the galactic potential, which is a typical outcome for FDM with low $m_{22}$.
 In contrast, the $m_{22} = 30$ model shows the highest peak in the distribution, as clusters on more extended orbits can avoid the strong tidal field of the central regions.

 Thus, from an observational perspective, a narrow mass distribution dominated by massive clusters would be difficult to reconcile with low-$m_{22}$ FDM models, while an excess of surviving low-mass clusters would be a strong indicator in favor of fuzzy DM with low $m_{22}$.
 Comparing these predictions to the observed mass distribution in the MW could therefore offer a direct test of the nature of DM once the in-situ and ex-situ GC populations are properly separated.
+This is challenging, however, because the observed population is a mixture of both in-situ and ex-situ GCs \citep{Pagnini23,Boldrini25}.

 Furthermore, our current results suggest that reproducing the observed GC mass distribution in the MW requires distinct properties for the ex-situ population depending on the value of $m_{22}$.
 For low $m_{22}$, ex-situ clusters must be predominantly low-mass, with $\log(M_{\mathrm{GC}}/M_\odot) \lesssim 5.4$, in order to compensate for the lack of light in-situ GCs.
 In contrast, for high $m_{22}$, the ex-situ population must fill the deficit across the entire mass range, from $\log(M_{\mathrm{GC}}/M_\odot) \approx 4.5$ to $6.2$, and therefore must dominate the total GC population.